MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 1. 7 days out from enforcement: repeat message, inform them of how to contact the help desk
 1. 1 day out from enforcement: inform them enforcement will occur in 24 hours, inform them of how to contact the help desk

-Microsoft recommends communicating to users through different channels than just email.
+Microsoft recommends communicating to users through other channels beyond email.
 Other options may include Microsoft Teams messages, break room posters, and champion programs where select employees are trained to advocate for the program to their peers.

 ### Reporting and monitoring
-Microsoft Entra ID reports (such as Authentication Methods Activity and Sign-in event details for Microsoft Entra multifactor authentication) provide technical and business insights that can help you measure and drive adoption.
+Microsoft Entra ID reports (such as [Authentication Methods Activity](howto-authentication-methods-activity.md) and [Sign-in event details for Microsoft Entra multifactor authentication](howto-mfa-reporting.md)) provide technical and business insights that can help you measure and drive adoption.

 From the Authentication methods activity dashboard, you can view registration and usage.

-- Registration shows the number of users capable of phishing-resistant passwordless authentication and other authentication methods.
-Graphs include users registered by authentication method and recent registration by authentication method.
+- **Registration** shows the number of users capable of phishing-resistant passwordless authentication, and other authentication methods.
+You can see graphs that show which authentication methods users registered, and recent registration for each method.
-- Usage shows the sign-ins by authentication method.
+- **Usage** shows which authentication methods were used for sign-in.

-We recommend that your business and technical application owners assume ownership of and consume reports based on organization requirements.
+Business and technical application owners should own and receive reports based on organization requirements.

 - Track phishing-resistant passwordless credentials rollout with Authentication Methods registration activity reports.
 - Track user adoption of phishing-resistant passwordless credentials with Authentication Methods sign in activity reports and sign in logs.
-- Use the sign-in activity report to track the authentication methods used to sign in to the various applications.
-Select the user row; select Authentication Details to view authentication method and its corresponding sign-in activity.
+- Use the [sign-in activity report](~/identity/monitoring-health/concept-sign-ins.md) to track the authentication methods used to sign in to the various applications.
+Select the user row; select **Authentication Details** to view authentication method and its corresponding sign-in activity.

 Microsoft Entra ID adds entries to audit logs when these conditions occur:

 - An administrator changes authentication methods.
 - A user makes any kind of change to their credentials within Microsoft Entra ID.

-Microsoft Entra ID retains most auditing data for thirty days.
+Microsoft Entra ID retains most auditing data for 30 days.
 We recommend longer retention for auditing, trend analysis, and other business needs.

 Access auditing data in the Microsoft Entra admin center or API and download into your analysis systems.
-If you require longer retention, export and consume logs in a SIEM tool such as Microsoft Sentinel, Splunk, or Sumo Logic.
+If you require longer retention, export and consume logs in a Security Information and Event Management (SIEM) tool, such as Microsoft Sentinel, Splunk, or Sumo Logic.

 ### Monitoring help desk ticket volume
 Your IT help desk can provide an invaluable signal on how well your deployment is progressing, so Microsoft recommends tracking your help desk ticket volume when executing a phishing-resistant passwordless deployment.